NCT Dream: 2020: Japanese releases and reorganization

-2021–present: Mainstream success and Japanese debut
+2021–2022: Mainstream success and Japanese debut

 On May 10, 2021, the group released their first studio album Hot Sauce, featuring the original seven members of the unit.
 The album consists of ten tracks, including the title track of the same name.
 Pre-orders for the album surpassed 1,716,571 copies, breaking their previous record for Reload with a 243% increase.
 The album topped the Gaon Album Chart, and "Hot Sauce" became the sub-unit's first single to peak at number one on the Gaon Digital Chart.
 On May 26, they earned the "double million sellers" title as the album sold more than two million copies.
 On June 28, 2021, the group released the repackage of their first studio album Hello Future, which contained three new tracks, including the lead single of the same name.
 Combined sales of Hot Sauce and Hello Future surpassed three million copies, earning the group their first "triple million seller" title.

 On February 28, 2022, it was announced that the group would release their second studio album, Glitch Mode, on March 28, which contained eleven new tracks, including the lead single of the same name.
 Pre-orders for the album surpassed more than two million copies on the day of release, breaking their previous personal record of 1.71 million pre-orders for Hot Sauce.
 Glitch Mode recorded sales of 2,100,339 copies within one week, breaking the group's previous personal record of two million copies sold in 16 days for Hot Sauce.
 The album debuted at number 50 on the US Billboard 200 dated April 9, 2022, becoming NCT Dream's first entry on the chart.
 On May 30, 2022, the group released the repackage of their second studio album Beatbox, which contained four new tracks, including the lead single of the same name.
-In support of Glitch Mode, the group embarked on The Dream Show 2: In A Dream tour.
-A concert film, NCT Dream The Movie: In A Dream, will be available in theaters in South Korea on November 30 and in Japan on December 6.
+Following the release of Glitch Mode and Beatbox, the group embarked on The Dream Show 2: In A Dream world tour.
+A concert film, NCT Dream The Movie: In A Dream, was also shown in theatres in South Korea on November 30, in Japan on December 6, and in Singapore on November 30.